 Each teacher is expected to plan lessons in advance.
-Non-tenured teachers are expected to submit weekly lesson plans to the principal each Friday.
 The principal may review any teacher's lesson plans related to classroom observations to help a substitute teacher, or to monitor instruction as needed.

 Lunch Program

 Each staff member and each student will be issued a PIN (personal identification number), which is scanned at mealtime.
 Staff must have money in their account prior to eating a meal.
 Payment will be taken in the office before school begins.
 Additional portions are available for an additional charge.